botbotty/Nano_KiCAD/README.md

 ## Acknowledgement

-The original project was downloaded from (Arduino Official Store)[https://store.arduino.cc/products/arduino-nano].
+The original project was downloaded from [Arduino Official Store](https://store.arduino.cc/products/arduino-nano).

 3D models in the [NanoV3.3.3dshapes](NanoV3.3.3dshapes) directory are works of others.